Stuck At the Bottom

 You had no idea how significant the problem had become, nor how detailed the subsequent solution would be, but now you are glad you took the advice of a trusted friend and called a professional who understands the problem and how to treat it effectively.
 He goes to work, applies his skill set, and remedies the problem—and in the end, saves you money.

-Life Inside A Garbage Can
+Life Inside A Can

-Here are the sleeping conditions many find themselves in because it is out of site of homeowners and the police.
+Here are the sleeping conditions many find themselves in because it is out of site of homeowners and the police:

 Those living on the street have to be resourceful and fix or repurpose whatever items they can find.

-The Journal of Nutrition” explains the negative effect that poor nutrition has on physical & emotional well-being:
+The Journal of Nutrition” explains the negative effect that poor nutrition has on physical & emotional well-being

-Nutrition and the Gut-Brain Axis
+Nutrition And The Gut-Brain Axis

 “Modern research in the nutritional and brain sciences has revealed novel signaling pathways between the gut and the brain, known as the gut-brain axis.
 Emerging research suggests that a healthy gut microbiome, promoted by a diverse and fiber-rich diet, may have positive effects on brain health, mood regulation, and even mental disorders such as depression and anxiety.”